In each case the desktop version and

 apps will continue to run on Java 1.8 so long as this

 web site is maintained.
 While the jnlp files for

-the desktop are configured for standalone running, Java Web Start
+the desktop are configured for standalone running, Java Web

-run without being able to contact the website.
+will not run without being able to contact the website.

-Because JCST is fading into retirement,
+Because JCST is fading into

-standalone on the desktop.
+will run standalone on the desktop.
 At the same time Android has

 progressed considerably in the last 5 years so the Android apps